m-pluta/machine-learning/report/vsdc48.typ

 Instead, a custom CNN was developed using Keras' deep-learning library.
 The model features 3 2D-Convolution layers, each followed by a MaxPooling layer.
 While developing the model, severe overfitting was noticed.
 This was addressed by adding Dropout layers to the model, which would randomly set a fraction of the input units to 0.
 This improved the model's ability to generalise.

-The CNN was tuned using a Bandit-Based tuner, Hyperband, provided by the Keras library.
+The CNN was tuned using a Bandit-Based tuner, Hyperband @Hyperband, provided by the Keras library.
 Once optimised, the model was cross-validated to ensure major overfitting was not present.

 #figure(